CSE Global shares jump on strategic review news

-CSE Global shares rise as much as 12.7% to 19-year high on ‘strategic review’
+CSE Global shares close 4% up, after hitting 19-year intraday high on ‘strategic review’

 An Amazon unit holds 63 million convertible warrants in the systems integrator